-Some other sitemap related issues and their fixes discussed in this KB would be helpful if the sitemaps are not loading correctly in the browser and getting errors on the testing tool.
+Some other sitemap-related issues and their fixes discussed in this KB would be helpful if the sitemaps are not loading correctly in the browser and getting errors on the testing tool.

 You can check if your content is indexable from the Rank Math > Titles & Meta.

-To check if an individual page/post is indexed or not go to the particular post/page then in Advanced settings in Rank Math SEO you will find the index check-box.
-In order to index your post/page check the checkbox.
+To check if an individual page/post is indexed or not, go to the post/page, and then in the Advanced tab of Rank Math SEO, you will find the index checkbox.
+In order to index your post/page, mark the checkbox selected.

 If it looks like your sitemap is outdated, you need to flush the sitemap cache.
 To do so, simply navigate to Rank Math > Sitemap Settings.

-In this field, enter increment the links per sitemap and then save your settings by clicking the Save Changes button at the bottom of the page.
+In this field, increment the Links Per Sitemap and then save your settings by clicking the Save Changes button at the bottom of the page.

-And then navigate to your site’s settings for permalinks – located under Settings > Permalinks and then simply save press save to ensure the current settings have been properly applied.
+And then navigate to your site’s settings for permalinks – located under Settings > Permalinks and then simply save the changes to ensure the current settings have been properly applied.

 Refer to the following knowledgebase article to ensure that your sitemaps are excluded from caching.